Alexander-NL/Asteroid-Paper/README.md

 ## Notes
 this game is developed in **Unity Editor 2022.3.15f1** Image used:
-- BG image from Google stock image
+- BG image from real life paper